-Breathing exercises for labor
+Breathing exercises for labour

 Breathing exercises are often taught in birth classes like Lamaze and Calm Birth.
-They’re a great way to draw your attention away from the pain and stay relaxed during labor.
+They’re a great way to draw your attention away from the pain and stay relaxed during labour.
 Evidence shows they’re most useful when done together with other methods like affirmations or meditation.

 - Horses’ breath – Release breaths slowly through relaxed lips (like a horse neighing, or like you’re trying to play the trumpet).
 Give it a shot when struck by an episode of lightning crotch or other type of pregnancy pain.

 - Belly breathing – Place a hand on your belly and feel it rise as you take a deep breath in.
 Breathe out through pursed lips (like you’re whistling) and use the hand on your belly to push all the air out.